-Prepare for the career you want by enrolling in an associate degree program online or on campus at Southern New Hampshire University.
-In our 60-credit associate programs, you'll learn from industry experts and gain the knowledge and skills you need to advance in your field or pursue a new career.
-Whether attending classes on campus or earning your associate degree online, you'll have the support of academic and career advisors who are dedicated to your success.
+Prepare for the career you want by enrolling in an associate degree program online or on campus.
+You'll learn from industry experts and gain the knowledge and skills you need to advance in your career.
+You'll have the support of academic and career advisors who are dedicated to your success, and can take advantage of some of the lowest online tuition rates in the nation.
+As a nonprofit university we're committed to keeping your costs low, and haven't raised our tuition rates in a decade.

 The benefits of earning your associate degree from SNHU include: